Volst/ui-components/README.md

 A React component library for Code Yellow.

-Note that this library is still experimental; we're using it in one production application in Code Yellow now.
+**Note that this library is still experimental**; we're using it in one production application in Code Yellow now.
+A lot of components still need to be added and fine-tuned.

 [**Demo / overview of all components**](https://codeyellowbv.github.io/re-cy-cle/)